sleddog/methods-spring-2024/problems/fizzbuzz/coopersenior/README.md

 17
 ```

-To run the test program I created a test.sh file.
-To first run it I had to change the permissions of the script
-to allow execution by running `chmod +x test.py`.
-To run this
-program navigate to the folder with the 'test.sh' script file and
+To run this program navigate to the folder with the 'test.sh' script file and
 run `./test.sh`.
-Testing this program is a intersting since it is a long string designed to be printed output.

 To run the front end web app navigate to the folder containing 'fizzbuzz.py'.
-Run 'python3 fizzbuzz.py' and
+Run 'python3 backend.py' and
 make sure that flask is installed.
 To install flask I had to run 'pip3 install flask' on my mac.
 Once the
 server starts running go to the port it is running on to interact with the app.